verhovsky/bash2py/README.txt

 1. Using the front end interface to invoke bash2pyengine

-	./bash2py -f <SCRIPT>
+	./bash2py [-h] -f <SCRIPT>
-	./bash2py -d <DIRECTORY>
+	./bash2py [-h] -d <DIRECTORY>
-    ./bash2py <SCRIPT|DIRECTORY>
+    ./bash2py [-h] <SCRIPT|DIRECTORY>

 2. Invoking this engine directly

-	./bash/bash2pyengine <SCRIPT>
+	./bash/bash2pyengine [--html] <SCRIPT>

+If the -h/--html option is specified a comparative before and after translation html file is generated rather than a python file.
+This is useful for observing the details of the translation process.

 <SCRIPT> is replaced by the name of the script you want to translate, and <DIRECTORY> is the name of the directory you want to recursively translate.

 Bash2py will put the translated Python file in the same directory as the corresponding Bash file, with the same name, but with a .py extension.
+HTML files will be assigned a .html extension.

 Note: Bash2py is not perfect.
 You will have to review and edit the translated file by hand, to fix any errors that bash2py made in translation.